European coastal town with historic buildings

 The Schengen rule is enough for scouting, not for moving.

 US citizens can usually spend 90 days in any rolling 180-day period across the Schengen area without a long-stay visa.
 That is enough to tour regions, meet agents and test daily life.
 It is not a residence strategy.
+The deeper planning issue is covered in staying in Europe longer than 90 days as an American.

 A real move is national.
 France has long-stay visitor and other residence routes.
 Italy, Spain, Portugal and Greece each separate non-working, remote-work, investor and family situations differently.
 Monaco has its own residence file, but non-European applicants commonly solve the French long-stay sequence before the Monaco card.
 The order matters.